huangyibo/huangyibo.github.io/_pages/cv.md

 - Distinguished RDMA Programming Instructor for APAC RDMA Programming Lecture, 2022
 - The Second Prize in the 8th Asia-Pacific Student RDMA Programming Competition, 2020
 - Oceanwide Fellowship Award, Fudan Univeristy, 2020
+  - Only 10 winners in Fudan University each year, for graduate students.
 - Intel Fellowship Award, 2020
+  - Only 10 winners in Shanghai each year, for graduate students.
 - The Second Prize in the 7th Asia-Pacific Student RDMA Programming Competition, 2019
 - Outstanding Student, Fudan University, 2019
 - "Excellent Doctoral Research Promotion Program" funding, 2019